-Parents and/guardians are responsible for damages cause by their student before, during or after the school day.
+Parents/guardians are responsible for damages caused by their student before, during or after the school day.
 California Education Code 48909 states that any student who willfully cuts, defaces, or otherwise injures in any way property belonging to the school district is subject to suspension or expulsion and the parent or guardian shall be liable for all damage caused by the student.
-The parent or guardian shall be liable to a school district for all property belonging to the school district loaned to the student and not returned on demand.
+The parent or guardian shall be liable to a school district for all property belonging to the student and not returned on demand.
 The liability of the parent or guardian shall also not exceed \$5000.
 The parent or guardian shall also be liable for the amount of any reward not exceeding \$2,000 pursuant to Section 53069.5 of the Government Code.